 Makeup can make a big difference between a mediocre photo and a fantastic one.
 Remember that makeup always looks more subtle in photos than it does in the mirror, so don’t be afraid to wear a heavier than normal coat of foundation and plenty of powder to keep down shine.
 (Another model tip: if your face is looking shiny, a brown paper napkin makes a great blotting paper in a pinch.
 Grab a few extras when you’re at the coffee shop!)
 Highlighting and contouring the face with light and dark makeup is a standard in the modeling industry; there are lots of great tutorials on YouTube if you want to give it a try.
-Our friend recommends starting with this quick 3 minute video on contouring and “buffing” the face to create a flawless look in photos.

 And guys?
 No one will ever know if you used a dab of concealer on your under-eye circles, or a little bronzer or translucent powder to even your skin tone.
 It’s what celebrity actors do before they step in front of any camera!

 Our friend, the former model, confessed a secret to us.
 “When I renewed my passport recently, I had my passport photo taken right after I had my hair cut.
 Now, for the next ten years, my passport will show me with my hair professionally styled!”

 Whether or not you decide to hit the salon first, here are some tips on how to style your hair for your passport photo.

 - Make sure your hair isn’t covering your eyes or eyebrows.
 All of your features must be visible.

 - If you have long hair, we recommend that you brush it back behind your shoulders so your shirt is visible.
 If your hair is covering up all your clothing, it’s another reason that you might look naked in the photo!